 With all of you?
 Well, okay.
 If that's the custom.

 It may not look like a fifty dollar book, but that's what William Kane's Sin Safari recently sold for on Ebay.
 We also saw it selling for ninety bucks on another site.
-What you see is what you get here—white girl goes from untouchable memsahib to sex plaything for primitive but precocious tribesmen.
+What you see is what you get here—white girl becomes sex plaything for primitive but precocious tribesmen.
 Well, they say cultural exchange is beneficial for everyone involved.
 The character is actually a globally famous heiress, a Paris Hilton type, which is not unusual in sleaze—i.e. the more untouchable the woman the more titillating her eventual defilement.
 The scene depicted on the cover is non-consensual and pretty shocking.
-What wasn't shocking was the negative portrayals of Africans—we fully expected that.
+What wasn't shocking was the negative portrayals of tribespeople (South American not African, but when "safari" is in the title you think Africa).
 The nerve of this Kane fella.
 1966 copyright, uncredited cover art.

 I've been practicing by milking Daisy.
 Just sit back and enjoy this.